dxgraphs/aqua-subgraph/README.md

 ## GraphQL Entities

-These entities are available in the subgraph.
-Schemas are in [`schema.graphql`](schema.graphql)
+The following entities are available in the subgraph.
+Rest is available in [`schema.graphql`](schema.graphql)

 ### AquaFactory

-This is the most basic entity.
-It stores and tracks information about the `AquaFactory` contract.
+Stores and tracks information about the `AquaFactory` contract.

 ### SaleTemplate

-Stores all sale templates added to `TemplateLauncher`, including the contract addres, ID and name.
+Stores all sale templates added to `TemplateLauncher`, including the contract address, ID, and name.
+A template is essentially a sale mechanism.

 ### LaunchedSaleTemplate